 The Company launched its GreenTec Medical Cannabis e-commerce site in February 2021.
 In doing so, the Company sought to differentiate itself from existing medical cannabis businesses through several strategies, including premium products, competitive pricing, low overhead costs and eschewing reliance on cannabis clinics as a source of clients.
-To-date, this strategy has worked very well, as reflected by steady growth in client count and revenues.
-The Company is now seeking to accelerate this growth by expanding its product offerings (currently 13 cultivars and 5 package format-size variants).
-The Company is also in the process of amending the Health Canada Processing License for Alberta Craft Cannabis to facilitate the sale of concentrate products through both medical and recreational channels.
+To date, this strategy has proven successful, as reflected by steady growth in client count and revenues.
+The Company is now seeking to accelerate this growth by expanding its product offerings (currently 30 cultivars and 9 package format-size variants) and adding select products from other Canadian licensed producers that complement the existing product selection.
+In May 2022, the company received a license amendment from Health Canada for Avant Craft Cannabis to facilitate the sale of concentrate products through both medical and recreational channels.

-Given continuing demand for Avant's cannabis products and the expansion of its cultivation facilities, any increases in inventory tend to be temporary in nature.
+Based on the continuing demand for Avant's cannabis products and the expansion of its cultivation facilities, any increases in inventory tend to be temporary in nature.
 The Company has also experienced short-term build-up of inventory as it ramps up production of certain products.
 While the Canadian cannabis industry is highly competitive and suffers from significant excess supply, Avant remains optimistic in its ability to fully utilize its cannabis output, while generating positive gross margins.

-The Company's operating cash inflow before working capital movements was \$0.1 million, and was an outflow of \$2.0 million after working capital items.
-This was lower than the prior year, primarily due to the Company's significant investment in new product development, packaging and other initiatives.
+The Company's operating cash outflow before working capital movements was \$0.5 million (\$3.7 million after working capital items).
+This was lower than the prior year period, primarily due to the Company's significant investment in new product development, packaging and other initiatives, and lower margins related to the sales product mix weighting of the current period.
 Continuing through Fiscal 2022, the Company anticipates that these investments will result in generating positive operating cash flows.